Geology of Austria: Breakup of Pangaea: Jurassic-Cretaceous

 Rifts began to form within Pangaea opening the Atlantic Ocean.
 At first, the rifts filled with continental sediments.
 The Tarntal Breccia in the Austroalpine Superunit preserves tectonic rock fracturing.
 A fault opened to the west, forming the Penninic Ocean.
 Deep plumes of mantle rock reached the surface, interacting with seawater to become serpentinite.

 Central Europe formed the northwestern margin of the Penninic Ocean.
 Permian and Triassic sediments emerged above sea level on the Moldanubian, Moravian, Helvetic and Sub-Penninc superunits.
 As the Tethys Ocean crust began to subduct, only small fragments of its crust remained in the Meliatic Superunit in the Eastern Alps.
 The Tethys Ocean closed in the Dinarides and Hellenides in the late Cretaceous.

 The formation of the Alps started 135 million years ago at a strike-slip fault between the Penninic and Tethys Ocean.
-The Northern Calcareous Alps and Gurktal Alps formed as an orogenic wedge as sedimentary rocks were torn of basement rock that was subducted back into the mantle.
+The Northern Calcareous Alps and Gurktal Alps formed as an orogenic wedge as sedimentary rocks were torn off basement rock that was subducted back into the mantle.
 The crust of the Penninic Ocean subducted around 85 million years ago.
 Deep water sediments accumulated due to earthquake related submarine landslides.
 Some rock units were dragged underneath the Radstadter Tauern and Semmering mountains.